Human resources (HR) professionals manage, develop and support employees within an organisation.

 HR managers are typically ‘generalists’ who manage the day-to-day HR operations of a company as a whole.
 Tasks generally include managing the junior HR team, recruiting and terminating employees, planning training and development, coordinating compensation, rewards and benefits and more.
 It’s typically a very hands-on and demanding job, but often eventually leads to promotion into senior management.

-HR specialists specialise in a particular HR function, such as talent acquisition, people analytics or employee experience.
+HR specialists or advisors specialise in a particular HR function, such as talent acquisition, people analytics or employee experience.
 HR professionals generally take this leap after gaining a few years of general HR experience and discovering which area they find the most rewarding.
 Salaries in specialist roles vary, but can be high due to the specialist knowledge and, in some cases, additional training required.

 Human resources director